garfix/richard-readthedocs/docs/source/introduction/model.md

 Other values that were retrieved from the database are used unchanged: a float will stay a float, an int an int, and a string a string.

-The library deals with `sets` of instances.
+The library deals with `ordered sets` of instances.
 In each grouping of instances, each instance occurs only once.
 Such a set is commonly called a `range`.

 ## Model adapter